SwEm Technical Bulletin Number 4

 The manual calls for, and Wiring Diagrams show, a 35A* rated fuse in the Fuse 3 location...that's the single fuse holder located on the electrical panel in the engine compartment, as shown below.

-Location of Fuse 3 at Yellow, on electrical panel of 1800 models.
+Fuse locations at Yellow, on electrical panel of 1800 models.

 This really questionable design decision may be explained by the fact that it was at the time, a cost-saving measure by the harness manufacturer Lucas (insert choking sounds here!) or some subcontractor.
 They would only need to stock one value fuse instead of different values, but if 1800 owners are concerned with truly protecting their electrical system from damage which can be caused by a fault-current (and that IS the point of fuses!), one should change Fuse 3 to an 8A or 10A rated fuse at the next opportunity!